Skip to main content

 Watching you get married today has filled my heart in ways I cannot quite put into a single sentence.

-I still remember the little girl who wanted to do everything her own way, who asked questions faster than we could answer them, and who slowly became the woman standing here today: strong, kind, loved and ready for this new chapter.
+I still remember the little girl who wanted to do everything her own way, who asked questions faster than we could answer, and who grew into the woman standing here today: strong, kind, loved and ready for this new chapter.

-I am proud of the life you are choosing and grateful to see you marry someone who sees your heart with care.
+I’m proud of the life you’re choosing and grateful to see you marry someone who truly sees your heart.
 Marriage will bring joy, surprises, ordinary routines and moments that ask for patience, but I hope you always return to the friendship and trust that brought you here.

-May your home be full of laughter, honest conversations, and love that keeps making room for both of you to grow.
+May your home be filled with laughter, honest conversations, and love that always makes room for both of you to grow.

 With all my love,